interlock-network/interlock-smartcontracts/README.md

 <img align="right" width="150" height="150" src="https://user-images.githubusercontent.com/69293813/211380333-f29cd213-f1f5-46c6-8c02-5ba0e15588f0.png">

 Welcome!
-This repo hosts development of all smart contracts that actualize our **token model** and **DeSec** infrastructure.
+This repo hosts development of all smart contracts that actualize our [**Interlock token model**](https://github.com/interlock-network/interlock-models) and [**DeSec**](https://docs.interlock.network) infrastructure.
 It exists to be transparent about our contract development.

-Contracts are written in **ink!**, employ **Openbrush**, and are hosted on the Aleph Zero blockchain.
+Contracts are written in [ink!](https://use.ink), employ [Openbrush](https://openbrush.io), and are hosted on the [Aleph Zero blockchain](https://alephzero.org).

 ## Contracts:

 #### [$ILOCK Token and Rewards](./contract_ilockmvp) ~ [[DOCUMENTATION]](https://interlock-network.github.io/interlock-smartcontracts/contract_ilockmvp/docs/ilockmvp/)

-This is our primary PSP22 token contract, which contains provisions for rewarding Interlockers, enforcing a token vesting schedule, provisions for higher-resolution book keeping, and connecting approved external application contracts for 'superuser' privileged access to internal contract functionalities and single-transaction purchases paid in $ILOCK token.
+This is our primary PSP22 token contract, which contains provisions for rewarding Interlockers, enforcing a token vesting schedule, higher-resolution book keeping, and connecting approved external application contracts for 'superuser' privileged access to internal contract functionalities and single-transaction purchases paid in $ILOCK token.
 (Read more in Universal Access NFT and Port/Socket Application Template.)
-This contract employs Ink!
+This contract employs ink!
 4 and Openbrush 3.

 #### [Universal Access NFT](./contract_uanft) ~ [[DOCUMENTATION]](https://interlock-network.github.io/interlock-smartcontracts/contract_uanft/docs/uanft/)

 This is a PSP34 token contract that is capable of managing general access credentials, be them username/password pairs, API keys, two-factor authentication, and even applications such as traditional software licenses.
-This contract employs Ink!, Openbrush 3, and is fully compatible with the Art Zero marketplace.
+This contract employs ink!
+4, Openbrush 3, and is fully compatible with the Art Zero marketplace.

 #### [Port/Socket Application Template](./contract_application) ~ [[DOCUMENTATION]](https://interlock-network.github.io/interlock-smartcontracts/contract_application/docs/application/)

 This is a template for our port/socket contract application formalism, to be an integral part in the upcoming Interlock Network _Community Node_ architecture.
-The primary purpose of this contract template is to provide approved entities to interact with our PSP22 token contract internals but _without_ needing Interlock Network to act as a transaction relay for only-owner functionalities (for example, minting an Interlock-owned NFT in exchange for $ILOCK).
-This contract employs Ink!
+The primary purpose of this contract template is to provide approved entities with a way to interact with our PSP22 token contract internals but _without_ needing Interlock Network to act as a transaction relay for only-owner functionalities (for example, minting an Interlock-owned NFT in exchange for $ILOCK).
+This contract employs ink!
 4.

 ## Extras: